sofianinho/c-oai/docs/vnf-api-golang.md

 ### Storage

 This section defines the storage driver to use with the VNF API.
 Options are `file or postgres`.
 If the file is chosen a path must be set, otherwise the default will be used.
 If a postgres database is used, the correct configuration parameters need to be set accordingly.

+### Scheduler

+This sections describes which scheduler does the VNF manager uses to deploy your vnf.
+It can be either "system" or "docker".
+The system scheduler will `exec` the binary in the same environment as the API itself.
+The docker scheduler will instantiate the docker image of your VNF with the given host configuration.

+### Templates

+This will generate the configuration files according to the JSON sent through the API.
+The JSON configuration will then be `compiled` in the template given according to the version requested in the JSON.
+A version can also be configured by default.

 ### Logging